 Elevation: 9,881 ft

-Climbing and access information for this peak is found on page 132 of the book.
+Climbing and access information for this peak is on Page 132 of the book.

 Sleeping Deer Mountain is one of the giants of the central Frank Church River of No Return Wilderness.
-Despite its location deep inside the “Frank” access by vehicle will take you within two miles of its summit.
-This fact is made possible because before the wilderness was created the Forest Service built a road that follows ridge tops to within two miles of the peak.
+Despite its location deep inside the “Frank,” access by vehicle will take you within 2 miles of its summit.
+This fact is made possible because, before the wilderness was created, the Forest Service built a road that follows ridge tops to within 2 miles of the peak.
+USGS Sleeping Deer Mountain

-The Sleeping Deer Road FS-086, runs west from the saddle between the Twin Peaks Saddle for 22.0 miles.
+The Sleeping Deer Road/FS-086, runs west from the saddle between the Twin Peaks for 22.0 miles.
 The road is surrounded by the Frank Church–River of No Return Wilderness for the entire distance.
-This area has suffered a lot of forest fires activity in the past and this makes for some grand vistas.
+This area has suffered a lot of forest fire activity in the past and makes for some grand vistas.
 There are a few camping spots along the road but no water.
-The road is usually well graded but narrow with few turnouts so you could end up having to back up a significant distance if you meet someone coming in the opposite direction.
+The road is usually well graded but is narrow with few turnouts so you could end up having to back up a significant distance if you meet someone coming in the opposite direction.